Dynatrace/DCRUM-ISO8583-Decode/README.md

 # ISO 8583 script for DC RUM

 The script enables you to monitor the applications using the ISO 8583 protocol to exchange electronic transactions made by cardholders using payment cards.
-The script reports the operation names and messages issued in the communication.
+Two versions of the protocol are supported ISO 8583:1993 and ISO 8583:2003 - choose one of the two scripts depending on your protocol version.
+The scripts report the operation names and messages issued in the communication.

 ## What is Dynatrace DC RUM?